mschneider82/postfixstdoutlogger/README.md

 This tool creates a unixsocket (e.g. `/dev/log`) and then runs `postfix start-fg` all logs are logged to stdout.

-Use this tool in a Dockerfile like this:
+Use this in a Dockerfile like this:

 ```
 FROM ubuntu:19.04

 MAINTAINER Matthias Schneider